sass/sass/proposal/indented-syntax-improvements.md

 #### At-rules

 For any at-rule that is supported by native CSS, line breaks after the `@` and before a block or statement are not supported.
-This includes `@include`, (which overlaps with Sass), `@supports`, `@media`, `@keyframes` and any unknown at-rule.
+An exception is that line breaks are supported inside parentheses.
+This includes `@import`, (which overlaps with Sass), `@supports`, `@media`, `@keyframes` and any unknown at-rule.

-These rules should be emitted as is, with no special handling from Sass.
+These rules should be emitted as is, with no special handling from Sass, including all parentheses.

 ### Design Decisions